VNAZZARENO/MMA707/README.md

 ## Conclusion

-The delta hedging strategy in this repository highlights the real-world challenges of replicating option payoffs.
+The delta hedging strategy shows real market challenges of delta hedging and why only hedging delta may not be enough.
 While the Black-Scholes model suggests that continuous hedging can perfectly match option payoffs, practical issues like transaction costs, discrete rebalancing, and volatility estimation errors lead to a gradual loss in portfolio value.
-Our parameter sweep analysis shows the balance between hedging frequency and transaction costs, emphasizing the need to optimize rebalancing schedules to reduce losses.

 ---